 Today Brockton still remembers their first department store Santa.
 Children can still play in James Edgar Playground, donated to the city by his daughter Eva.

 With thanks to Department store Santas owe paychecks to Col. Jim Edgar, Bob Cubie, Brockton Enterprise and Santa Claus aka James Edgar by Robert A. Kane.
-This story was updated in 2020.
+This story last updated in 2021.